 Master Esthetician Requirements in Utah: Hours, Licensing, and What to Expect

-Whether you come in as a working esthetician ready to level up, or as someone brand new to the field, there’s no wrong time to start.
-Some students finish their basic training elsewhere and come to us specifically for the master-level work.
-Others start here and complete the entire journey under one roof.
-Either way, Skin Science Institute is built to meet you where you are.
+Whether you come in as a licensed esthetician ready to level up or as someone brand new to the skincare field, there’s no wrong time to begin your esthetics education.
+Some students completed foundational training before Utah licensing changes and came to us specifically for master-level instruction.
+Others start with us and complete the entire journey under one roof.
+Either way, Skin Science Institute is built to meet you where you are with hands-on esthetician training, experienced instructors, and campuses in Sandy and Orem.

 Advanced Esthetician vs. Basic Esthetician: Procedures and Scope of Practice